cosmos/cosmos-sdk/examples/simpleGov/README.md

-# Tutorial: How to code a Cosmos-SDK module
+# Tutorial: How to code a Cosmos-SDK application

-In this tutorial, we will learn the basics of coding a Cosmos-SDK module.
+In this tutorial, we will learn the basics of coding a Cosmos-SDK application.
 Before getting into the bulk of it, let us remind some high level concepts about the Cosmos-SDK.

 ## Tendermint and Cosmos